Aminocd/passencrypt/README.md

 The utility stretches the password using 2000 rounds of PBKDF2.
 This also occurs on the log in page when the user enters their password, which is why you'll notice a delay of a couple of seconds to login.

-When creating a new user account, derive a key using the above utility, and create a new record in the user's username and password-based key
+When creating a new user account, derive a key using the above utility, and create a new record in the `user` table with the user's username and password-based key.